There are some methods and libraries that are used to format dates. Let’s consider each of them separately.

 const dateformat = require('dateformat'); let now = new Date(); dateformat(now, 'dddd, mmmm dS, yyyy, h:MM:ss TT'); 'Tuesday, Feb 2nd, 2020, 4:30:20 PM'

 This is a non-standard method, but sometimes, this might be the only choice.
 This method is only supported in later versions of some browsers.
 Nevertheless, in the case of Node, it can be a good choice.
 Unlike the two above methods, Date.toLocaleString() does not use token strings.
 It uses an options object where each part of the date can be configured.
-The formatting can be done .toLocaleString():
+These options are very wide and the detailed description of them is out of scope of this page.
+The formatting can be done by .toLocaleString():

 If the hour, minute, and seconds are less than 9, you should do extra works for adding leading zeros in DateTime.
 You should add a custom method to append leading zeros in DateTime: